 For example, you may have one supplement with 60 servings that cost $30 and a supplement with 120 servings that costs $45.
 Which one is more cost-effective?
 Yes, the latter because the cost per serving is lower.

 If you’re planning to actually purchase an iodine supplement, consider that.

 Choosing a good iodine supplement is not abnormally difficult, but you have the consider some of the aspects we’ve laid out above.

 It’s important that the dosage (in each serving) does not surpass the recommended daily allowance (RDA), otherwise, prolonged consumption can lead to an excess in iodine which is as dangerous as being deficient.

 With that being said, the supplements we’ve listed out in this blog post do not surpass the recommended daily allowance (RDA).
-However, that doesn’t mean they’re all the same, as they come in different forms, and some do offer more benefits than others in the form of additional vitamins like vitamin B12 and other important minerals.
+However, that doesn’t mean they’re all the same, as they come in different forms, and some offer more benefits than others as additional vitamins like vitamin B12 and other important minerals.